Caregivers’ Forum

 Click here to see your local time for the meeting.

-Our speaker: Susanne Blichfeldt, MD, The Danish Prader-Willi Association, IPWSO Clinical and Scientific Advisory Board (CSAB), Denmark
+About our speaker, Susanne Blichfeldt, MD, The Danish Prader-Willi Association, IPWSO Clinical and Scientific Advisory Board (CSAB), Denmark

 Susanne is a paediatrician with many years’ experience of diagnoses, clinical treatment, education and advising families and professionals about PWS in Denmark and abroad.
 She has undertaken research about growth hormone treatment in PWS and has published widely.
 Susanne is co- founder of the PWS Danish Association (1986), and leader of the Advisory Board in the Association.
 She has been involved with IPWSO since 1991 and has been a member of the IPWSO Clinical and Scientific Advisory Board since 2004 and is a member of the IPWSO Famcare Board.
 She is a former member of the IPWSO Trustee Board and the Professional Providers and Caregivers Board.
 Susanne is married with children and grandchildren and has a son, 46 years-old, living with PWS.